 My skills are attention to detail and understanding the importance of measuring success as achieving social, rather than financial, outcomes.

-I am happily married, with four adult children and four grandchildren with whom it is a delight for me to spend time!
+I am happily married, with four adult children and six grandchildren with whom it is a delight for me to spend time!